AmanPathak-DevOps/30DaysOfKubernetes/Day04/README.md

 - [Kubernetes Minikube Setup in Hindi](https://youtu.be/hV8zi3vdQqk?si=aKVQysn5roHBlf6F)

 Setting up a local Kubernetes cluster with Minikube is a valuable skill for development and testing.
-Tomorrow, we'll deploy our first application on Kubernetes.
+Tomorrow, we'll delve into kubeconfig files and YAML for deploying applications and services.

 [← Previous Day](../Day03/README.md) | [Next Day →](../Day05/README.md)